includeganesh21/CiliumSetupcomparision/Modes/clusterpoolmode.md

-I remove ipv4NativeRoutingCIDR and autoDirectNodeRoutes that will afect the preformance but I need healty cluster I found cluster health 14/14 reachable  but this time in this case to I had same problem
+I remove ipv4NativeRoutingCIDR and autoDirectNodeRoutes that will afect the preformance but I need healty cluster I found cluster health 14/14 reachable  but this time in this case to I had same problem only around 40/254 got scheduled also I found our perf-app-service was not working I found our certmanager webhooks were not working and reason was applecertificate was not working and we got same error timeout for call to 10.100.0.10 which was Ip assignbed to kube-dns service in kube-system namespace

+so I again move to eni mode and want to work with ipam.mode=eni. routing =native and Prefix Delegation for AWS EKS